 - Merlin Sickness: What Ura Urashima's Idunn Box inflicts on its targets and unwittingly brought about his defeat and near-death when Kurama reverted to Yoko Kurama.

-- Rag Tag Bunch Of Misfits: Who are empowered thanks to the weapons and equipment made for them by Onji.
+- Rag Tag Bunch Of Misfits: They have been empowered thanks to the weapons and equipment made for them by Onji.